CodeEditor: Learning to Edit Source Code with Pre-trained Models: Background

 Language models aim to capture the statistical patterns in languages by assigning occurrence probabilities to a sequence of words.
 The models will score an utterance high, if it sounds ``natural'' to a native speaker, and score low the unnatural (or wrong) sentences.
 Programming languages are kinds of languages that contain predictable statistical properties and can be modeled by language models.
 Given a code token sequence $\boldsymbol{S}=\{s_1, s_2, ..., s_t\}$, the probability of this sequence is computed as:

-Recently, pre-trained language models have shown to be effective \cite{liu2020multi,lu2021codexglue}.
-Pre-trained language models are trained with a large-scale corpus of real code files.
+Recently, pre-trained language models (PTLMs) have shown to be effective \cite{liu2020multi,lu2021codexglue}.
+PTLMs are trained with a large-scale corpus of real code files.
 Given a partial code snippet, they can accurately predict multiple plausible patches.
-Thus, we utilize a powerful language model to rewrite an original code snippet into a inferior version by replacing some original code spans with natural but inferior alternatives predicted by a language model.
-By editing the inferior code into its original version, the pre-trained model can know many diverse and meaningful edit patterns (\eg API updates, identifier renaming).
+Thus, we utilize a powerful language model to rewrite an original program into a mutated version by replacing some original code spans with natural but inferior alternatives predicted by PTLMs.
+By editing the mutated code into its original version, the pre-trained model can know many diverse and meaningful edit patterns (\eg API updates, identifier renaming).